 Second, housing and human settlements policy needs serious attention because it currently tends to undermine both inclusion and growth objectives.
 The narrow focus on home ownership should be replaced, or at least complemented by, more vigorous efforts to support different forms of rental housing.
 This applies to backyard dwellings, informal settlements and the occupation of derelict buildings, which all need efforts to improve basic living conditions and service provision.
 It also applies to new build social rented housing and the conversion and rehabilitation of older buildings for affordable rental accommodation.
-Partnerships with social housing institutions and with private developers need to scaled up substantially to increase the supply of affordable housing for low and middle-income workers.
+Partnerships with social housing institutions and with private developers need to be scaled up substantially to increase the supply of affordable housing for low and middle-income workers.
 The mandate and resources available to municipalities to engage in housing issues are currently limited because this is a provincial function, so this also requires attention.

 Third, greater emphasis is needed to support the start-up and growth of small enterprises.
-This could help to provide routes out of poverty for people who can't find jobs.
-It could also help to improve SA's dismal record of new business formation and survival, and in due course increase dynamism within the SA economy and challenge the dominance of large firms.
-Higher-quality, larger-scale and better-coordinated business support programmes are necessary, including advice, training, financial assistance, premises and other infrastructure for enterprises that warrant these forms of aid.
+This could help to provide routes out of poverty for people who cannot find jobs.
+It could also help to improve SA's dismal record of new business formation and survival, and in due course increase dynamism within the SA economy.
+Large firms have a major role to play in enabling and increasing the capabilities of emerging suppliers and service providers to access their value chains.
+Higher-quality, larger-scale and better-coordinated business support programmes are also necessary, including advice, training, financial assistance, premises and other infrastructure for enterprises that warrant these forms of aid.
 Different spheres of government also need to simplify some of the red tape and streamline the excessive regulations that currently impede business growth.
 Targeting the townships may be warranted, along with more affluent consumer markets in the central cities and suburban malls.

-Fourth, the theme of human development is of course fundamental to inclusive growth in SA and needs to be pursued with renewed vigour, commitment and imagination.
+Fourth, the theme of human development is of course fundamental to inclusive growth in SA, to unleash the talents, capabilities and potential of marginalised groups.
+It needs to be pursued with renewed vigour, commitment and imagination, including challenging the implicit biases and prejudices that hold people back.
 Concerted efforts are required to extend and improve the provision of education and training throughout the life course, starting with early childhood programmes and extending through school, tertiary education and vocational training provision for people seeking to expand their skills and competencies.
-An intensified focus on young people is essential to harness their potential and to avoid writing off a generation, with potentially devastating consequences.
-Workplace-based initiatives, internships and other forms work experience are also important to support the accumulation and transfer of know-how and expertise on-the-job to people with different capabilities and from different backgrounds.
+An intensified focus on young people is essential to harness their potential and to avoid writing off a generation, with devastating consequences.
+Workplace-based initiatives, internships and other forms work experience are also important to support the accumulation and transfer of know-how and expertise on-the-job, to people with different aptitudes and from different backgrounds.